-You’re 18 years old and people keep telling you that you have the world at your feet and while this is true it doesn’t mean you will always get it right.
-You can attend all of the open days, chat to lecturers and read through all of the information provided and unfortunately sometimes you can still end up in the wrong course.
-I’m not talking about the 1st day jitters, or not liking a few of your course modules, I’m talking about taking a course for the wrong reason.
+When you’re 18, many people keep telling you that you have the world at your feet...
+While this has a grain of truth in it, it doesn’t mean you will always make the right choices or choose the right career path right off the bat.
+You can attend all of the open days, chat to lecturers and read through all of the course information provided: and STILL end up in the wrong course!
+I’m not talking about first day jitters, or just not liking a few of your course modules, I’m talking about taking a course for the wrong reasons.

-So now you know it’s time for a new path, let’s get you there.
+If you know it’s time for a new study path, we’ll get you there.

 Start by chatting to your course advisor or counsellor

-The first step is to chat open and honestly about your degree choice and why it isn’t working or you.
+The first step is to chat open and honestly about your degree choice and why it isn’t working for you.
 Your course advisor will be able to help you work out the main issues and help you on the path to getting it right.
-Remember they want to see you succeed and thrive in your chosen course and though it might seem like a stressful process you will find a solution to your current situation and get yourself into a course you love.
+Remember: they want to see you succeed and thrive in your chosen course, and though it might seem like a stressful process you will find a solution to your current situation and get yourself into a course you love.

 Find out what course you actually want to do

-Ensure that the course you are doing is in fact the issue
+Make sure that the course you are doing is, in fact, the issue

 Could it be that you are homesick or not settling in properly?
 Have you made friends you can study and hang with?
 Is your accommodation a happy place?
-All of these issues can greatly affect your time at university and it’s easy to confuse these feelings with thinking you dislike your course when in actual fact it is your environment that is letting you down.
-So make the most of extra curriculum opportunities and make plans to head home to see your family and loved ones, it might just be the opportunity to re-align everything again and you may realise that you just needed to settle into uni life properly or that some time at home was just what the doctor ordered, so have an honest chat with yourself and work out if it is the course or in fact uni life that is getting you down.
+All of these issues can greatly affect your time at university.
+It’s easy to confuse these feelings with thinking you dislike your course when in actual fact it is your environment that is letting you down.
+So make the most of extracurricular opportunities and make plans to head home to see your family and loved ones.
+It might just be the best opportunity to re-align everything.
+Have an honest chat with yourself and work out if it is the course or uni life that is getting you down.